by Steven Gledhill for FREEdom from MEdom Project

 So, what actually happened?
-How did it all begin, this big, bad, wonderful, amazing, glorious universe?
+How did it all begin, this big, wild and wonderful, amazing, glorious universe?
 What about this thing known as life?
 Did it all start with a bang… the big bang?
 What banged?
 What made it bang?
 Was it a fluke… coincidence?
 Was it an accident?